chivington/Neural-Network-Performance-Analyzer/README.md

 For more details, see the [Video Demo](https://youtube.com/@discefasciendo)

-Feel free to ask me questions on [GitHub](https://github.com/chivington)
+Feel free to ask me questions on [GitHub](https://github.com/chivington) or at john@discefasciendo.com

 <!-- <br/>
 <p align="center">